 FORCE is working collaboratively with the OERA to advance 'The Pathway Program' to identify effective and regulator approved monitoring solutions for the tidal energy industry in Nova Scotia.
 Phase I of the program consists of a 'Global Capability Assessment' that involved comprehensive literature reviews about the use of different classes of environmental monitoring technologies for monitoring tidal energy devices around the world.
 While this element of Phase I was completed in 2019, ongoing international engagement and knowledge exchange is fostered through a series of workshops.
 To that end, a workshop focused on data automation and data management was held in Halifax on March 4, 2020, and a virtual workshop focused on the application of passive acoustic monitoring (PAM) approaches for monitoring echolocating marine mammals in high tidal flows was held online on April 30, 2020.
 The report generated from the PAM workshop is provided here as Appendix IV.
-Additional workshops are planned for later this year.
-Phase II, 'Advancing Data Processing and Analysis', is well underway, and work with DeepSense (Dalhousie University) to automate the post-processing of hydroacoustic fish survey data is nearing completion.
-Automation of PAM data has commenced, and researchers at Oregon State University are in the process of developing better harbour porpoise click detector and classification algorithms for application to Minas Passage.
+Workshop organizers found that inperson workshops led to more meaningful discussion than virtual meetings, and opted to delay additional workshop until restrictions associated with the COVID-19 pandemic were lifted.
+Phase II, 'Advancing Data Processing and Analysis', is well underway, and work with DeepSense (Dalhousie University) to automate the post-processing of hydroacoustic fish survey data was completed.
+This work generated a new processing tool called 'Echofilter'.
+Automation of PAM data has also been completed, and researchers at Oregon State University have developed a harbour porpoise click detector and classification tool for application to Minas Passage called 'FindPorpoises'.
 Additionally, the Pathway Program team is currently exploring opportunities to automate the detection, tracking and classification of targets from multibeam imaging sonars with partners in Washington state.
-Phase III, 'Technology Validation', is well underway and FORCE is working collaboratively with Sustainable Marine Energy Canada (SME) to assess the capabilities of different classes of environmental monitoring technologies in high flow environments.
-FORCE recently completed a study that compared the efficacy of different PAM devices for monitoring harbour porpoise in the Minas Passage and the final report is included here as Appendix V.
+Phase III, 'Technology Validation', is nearing completion and FORCE recently completed collaborative work with Sustainable Marine Energy Canada (SME) to assess the capabilities of different classes of environmental monitoring technologies in high flow environments.
+FORCE recently completed a study that compared the efficacy of different PAM devices for monitoring harbour porpoise in the Minas Passage and the final report is included here as Appendix V. Work by Sustainable Oceans Applied Research (SOAR) to assess the performance of multibeam imaging sonars in surface and bottommounted deployments were recently completed, and DP Energy recently completed a 'wet test' of their integrated monitoring platform in Halifax Harbour in anticipation of its deployment at the FORCE test site in spring 2021.

 FORCE is also working with academic and First Nations partners to advance the Risk Assessment Program (RAP) for tidal stream energy.
 This program seeks to develop credible and statistically robust encounter rate models for migratory and resident fish species in Minas Passage with tidal turbines.
 This will be accomplished by combining physical oceanographic data related to flow and turbulence in the Minas Passage with hydroacoustic tagging information for various fish species in the region curated by the Ocean Tracking Network at Dalhousie University.
+Since the start of the project, FORCE has established a high-resolution radar network in Minas Passage and has started to quantify hydrodynamic features in the region and build the tidal flow atlas required for the program.
+FORCE has also started modelling the spatiotemporal distributions for the nine species for which sufficient acoustic tracking data is available, and has started planning the fish tagging component of the program required for encounter rate model validation.
 Ultimately, this will contribute towards understanding the risk of instream tidal power development for fishes in the Bay of Fundy and will assist in the development of future environmental effects monitoring programs.